Publications The State of the Affordable Non-State School Sector - 4th Edition

 A large body of empirical work shows that for every additional year of schooling, a student can expect an additional 10 percent increase in their future wages.

 Millions of children around the world remain out of school

-As of 2018, approximately 258 million children were out of school, which translates into one in five school-age children around the world not in school.
-That amounts to 58.4 million primary school-age children, and 200 million secondary school-age adolescents and youth that are out of school.
+In 2020, prior to the COVID-19 pandemic, when as many as 1.4 billion learners were prevented from going to school, approximately 256 million children were out of school, which translates into one in five school-age children around the world not in school.
+That amounts to 59 million primary school-age children, and 197 million secondary school-age adolescents and youth that are out of school.